 Don’t lose sight of your original goal in the project management process.
 A good website developer will remind you of your original objectives and USP throughout the project to help avoid scope creep, and to give you the best chance of successfully completing your project.

 - What is the main goal you want to achieve with your site?

 - How will your site be better than your competitors’ sites?

-- Scope creep can easily be avoided if you take this simple advice.
 If you’re stuck with your project scope and not sure how to progress your website development or need some help understanding your MVP, please contact us for a confidential discussion.